 Boulder Chorale Artistic Director

-Dr. Burrichter is founder and director of several musical non-profits and a successful production company, VIART Productions, LLC.
-She speaks on the business of artistic social entrepreneurship to organizations across the country, and in 2014, was asked to give the commencement address to the Graduate School at her alma mater, the University of Northern Colorado.
-She is a lifelong educator, and has taught all levels from elementary school through college.
-She holds a Doctorate in Choral Literature and Conducting, a Masters in Music, a Bachelors in Theater, and did post-undergraduate studies in jazz, African music, and twentieth-century music.
-Her doctoral dissertation was on the choral music of Dr. Gwyneth Walker.
+Dr. Burrichter is founder and director of several musical nonprofits and a successful production company, VIART Productions, LLC.
+She speaks on the business of artistic social entrepreneurship to organizations across the country and in 2014 was asked to give the commencement address to the Graduate School at her alma mater, the University of Northern Colorado.
+She is a lifelong educator who has taught all levels from elementary school through college.
+She holds a doctorate in choral literature and conducting, a master’s in music, a bachelor’s in theater, and did post-undergraduate studies in jazz, African music, and twentieth-century music.
+Dr. Burrichter is a Professor of Humanities at Western Governors University.
 Her mentors and teachers include conductors Marin Alsop, Vance George, Pierre Boulez, and Robert Shaw.
+Learn more about Dr. Burrichter at DrVickiBurrichter.com.